 You may find out your child has hearing loss when they're born, or might be diagnosed later in childhood.
 Either way, the most important thing to do is to get the right treatment as early as possible.
 If you understand more about the condition, you can get your child the help they need so they can learn, play, and keep up with other kids their age.

 The causes of hearing loss in children include:

 Otitis media.
 This middle ear infection happens often in young children because the tubes that connect the middle ear to the nose, called Eustachian tubes, aren’t fully formed.
 Fluid builds up behind the eardrum and can get infected.
 Even if there’s no pain or infection, the fluid can affect hearing if it stays there, at least for a short time.
 In severe and long-lasting cases, otitis media can lead to permanent hearing loss.

 Problems at birth.
 Some children are born with hearing problems.
 Most of the time, they’re tied to a child’s genes.
 Other times, it happens during pregnancy or from prenatal care.
 Hearing loss can also happen when a pregnant woman has a medical condition like diabetes or preeclampsia.
 A baby born prematurely is at higher risk, too.

 Illness or injury.
 Young children can lose their hearing after they get some illnesses, including meningitis, encephalitis, measles, chickenpox, and the flu.
 Head injuries, very loud noises, and some medications can also cause hearing loss.
 Read more about meningitis and hearing loss, as well as other causes of hearing loss in children.

-Unless your child was diagnosed with hearing loss at birth, you’ll probably be the first person to notice if he has trouble picking up on sounds.
+Unless your child was diagnosed with hearing loss at birth, you’ll probably be the first person to notice if they have trouble picking up on sounds.
 Some early signs of a problem include:

 - No reaction to loud noisesen